Here at Team Clark, we very much appreciate the sacrifices made by our all-volunteer military.

 - Find out if you qualify for the Earned Income Tax Credit, which allows you to exclude non-taxable income such as combat pay when filing.

-- You may want to put your car in storage while you’re gone.
-If you do, call your insurer and ask about becoming a “non-operator,” which could lower your payments.
+- You may want to put your vehicle in storage while you’re gone.
+If you do, call your auto insurer and ask about becoming a “non-operator,” which could lower your payments.

 Wills & estate planning